ISSArt-LLC/ISSArt-LLC.github.io/posts/2015-11-10-social-networks-as-a-promotional-tool-our-experience-of-blog-promotion.md

 [Reddit](https://www.reddit.com/) is another platform which is very popular in US.
 To engage with your audience through this channel you’ll need to choose subreddits that will be the most appropriate for your content.
 Depending on the topic of our materials, we utilize [PHP](https://www.reddit.com/r/PHP/), [Java](https://www.reddit.com/r/java/), [Webdevelopment](https://www.reddit.com/r/java/search?q=Webdevelopment), [Projectmanagement](https://www.reddit.com/r/projectmanagement/), [Outsourcing](https://www.reddit.com/r/outsourcing/) and other subreddits.

-Other useful resources are questions&amp;answers sites, such as [Quora](https://www.quora.com/) and [Stackoverflow](http://stackoverflow.com/) (which is more focused on IT sphere).
+Other useful resources are questions&answers sites, such as [Quora](https://www.quora.com/) and [Stackoverflow](http://stackoverflow.com/) (which is more focused on IT sphere).
 These sites provide a great opportunity to show your expertise in this or that field.
 While they don’t encourage self-promotion, you may still link to your content provided that it is relevant to the discussion topic and brings value to the audience.
 We practice this when we see questions related to what we’ve covered in our blog recently, and this pays off – new visitors and subscribers appear.

 You don’t need to be present on all of the existing platforms, but, at the same time, you shouldn’t limit your choice to just 2-3 of them.
 There is no universal recipe on which social media channels to choose – everything depends on your product or service itself.
 If your product is dealing with images, for example, we recommend you to build presence on Instagram and Pinterest as well.
 If it is related to video, then YouTube should be of high priority for you.